drvinceknight/Year_3_game_theory_course/Course_Notes/Chapter_05-Nash_Equilibria_in_pure_strategies.md

 >$$p=K-q_1-q_2$$

-> We also assume that the firms both pay a production cost of $k$ per bricks.
+> We also assume that the firms both pay a production cost of $k$ per goods.

 What is the Nash equilibria for this game?